agra-uni-bremen/crave/README.md

 In the default configuration CRAVE will use SWORD as one of its SMT backends.
 SWORD is provided as binary program for Linux x86 and x86_64 platforms.
 However, this version of SWORD is incompatible with RHEL 5 or derived operating systems (e.g.
 CentOS 5).
-On such systems, SWORD must be disabled before building CRAVE by editing '-b sword' out of the Makefile.
+On such systems, SWORD must be disabled before building CRAVE via the environment variable CRAVE_SOLVERS.

 [Boost]: http://www.boost.org
 [CUDD]:  http://vlsi.colorado.edu/~fabio/CUDD/